RISC iX: Legacy

 Nevertheless, Acorn discontinued R260 production in 1993, shortly after announcing the floating point accelerator unit, which had been promised for 1991 and repeatedly delayed, and subsequently offered no new RISC iX system products.
 Although there were expectations that Acorn's corporate parent, Olivetti, might have provided opportunities for ARM-based Unix workstation products, leveraging its relationship with AT&T as the proprietor of Unix, it became apparent that AT&T's own interests lay with products based on the SPARC architecture, with AT&T also having an ownership stake in Sun.
 Olivetti's own workstation strategy was incoherent at the turn of the 1990s, with the company announcing products based on MIPS and Alpha architectures before settling on Intel's architecture once again.

 Olivetti itself had previously made a workstation, the CP486, based on the Intel 80486 running SCO Unix or Xenix and offering support for the Weitek 4167 floating point unit and Intel i860 "application accelerator".
 This machine was available in 1989 and described as the basis of a "high-cost authoring workstation" in a European initiative, but was rather more expensive than Acorn's RISC iX workstations, costing $16,250 for a configuration with 4 MB of RAM and 150 MB hard disk.
-Crude hardware performance comparisons based on Dhrystone benchmarking under like-for-like environments - taking results from CP486 benchmarks run under DOS and from Archimedes benchmarks run under RISC OS - indicate that the CP486 (rated at 25456 Dhrystones per second) was several times faster than the R140 (similar ARM2-based machines producing a rating of approximately 6000) and was still considerably faster than the R260 (rated at 22425).
-Floating-point arithmetic performance of the CP486 was approximately double that of the R260 with FPA fitted (5847 KWhetstones per second for the former versus 2788 for the latter).
-Of more relevance to RISC iX itself, in the context of the workstations developed for European initiatives, the Chorus system was to be used as the basis of the Unix operating system provided, this having been ported to the ARM3.
+Crude hardware performance comparisons based on Dhrystone benchmarking under like-for-like environments - taking results from CP486 benchmarks run under DOS and from Archimedes benchmarks run under RISC OS - indicate that the CP486 was around four times faster than the R140 and was still faster than the R260.
+Floating-point arithmetic performance of the CP486 was approximately double that of the R260 with FPA fitted.
+Of more relevance to RISC iX itself, in the context of the workstations developed for European initiatives, the Chorus system was to be used as the basis of the Unix operating system provided, both on the 486-based authoring workstation and the ARM3-based "low cost delivery workstation", with Chorus having been ported to the ARM3 processor.